 - When the membership is in an employee's name, it must be transferable if that employee were to leave the university’s employment.

-- Membership requests are to be submitted on voucher, approved by the department head and then forwarded to the President for final review and either approval or disapproval.
+- Membership requests are to be submitted on voucher, approved by the department head, and then forwarded to the President for final review, unless prior approval was obtained to purchase using a ProCard.

 - Multiple memberships within the same organization are to be avoided whenever possible.